wcfrobert/ezweld/README.md

 $$v_{z,total} = v_{z,direct} + v_{z,Mx} + v_{z,My}$$

-Depending on the conventions used, the above terms are either expressed as (force/length) or (force/area).

 **Resultant Stress - Simplified Approach**

-The AISC steel construction manual allows for a simplified approach of combining the three components above.
-Using the "force-per-unit-length" convention, the three components are added vectorially into a resultant shear force, then compared with an allowable shear capacity.
+The AISC steel construction manual allows for a simplified approach for determining a resultant stress.
+Using the "weld-as-line" convention (force/length), the three components above are simply added vectorially into a resultant shear force, then compared with an allowable shear capacity.

 $$v_{resultant} = \sqrt{v_{x,total}^2 + v_{y,total}^2 + v_{z,total}^2} \leq \phi\frac{F_{EXX}}{\sqrt{3}}t_{weld} \approx \phi0.6F_{EXX}t_{weld}$$

 This is the default approach taken by EZweld.
-If thickness values are specified by the user, then EZweld will also calculate Von-Mises stress ($\sigma_v$) as outlined below.
+If thickness values are specified by the user, then EZweld will also calculate a Von-Mises stress ($\sigma_v$) as outlined below.